Nico Locco

-Nico Locco (born January 25, 1993) is a Canadian actor and model.
+Nicholas Timothy Fowler (born January 25, 1993), better known as Nico Locco, is an Italian-Canadian actor, model and presenter based in the Philippines.

 Life and career

 Early beginnings

-Locco moved to the Philippines for modeling and later made minor appearances in television including Tadhana, Wagas and Daddy's Gurl.
-Prior to his move, he was based in California with his family.
+Nico was born in Canada on January 25, 1993 of Italian and German descent.
+He moved to the Philippines for modeling and later made minor appearances in television including Tadhana, Wagas and Daddy's Gurl.
+Prior to his move, he was based in Los Angeles, California with his family.

 Acting and best actor award

-In the 2019, he appeared in a non-speaking role in the South Korean film Byeonshin.
+In 2019, he appeared in a non-speaking role in the South Korean film Byeonshin.
 He was cast next in the film Sabado.
 The film earned six awards in the Gawad Sining Awards including a Best Actor award for Locco.
 Locco became the first foreigner to win the award in the said organization and the first foreigner to win a Best Actor award in a Philippine-based film competition.
 In the same year, he also played an American reporter in Rendezvous and an American soldier afflicted with leprosy in Culion.

-Locco hosted the Miss Universe Philippines 2021's Final 30 Reveal, with Miss Universe Philippines 2020 4th runner-Up Billie Hakenson, in YouTube in the evening of September 1, 2021.
+Locco hosted the Miss Universe Philippines 2021s Final 30 Reveal, with Miss Universe Philippines 2020 4th runner-Up Billie Hakenson, in YouTube in the evening of September 1, 2021.
 He is set to appear in the anthology series Love at the End of the World.